Members

 On click, the button will attempt to output the title to the output element (ID defined in Overlay constructor).

-element will have properties shared between all button
+This button element will have properties shared between all button elements in the overlay.

 You can override the shared properties by using a callback.